TalanSoft/www-talansoft-com-wiki/customer/concourse.md

 ![3D booth configurator pizza stall bare](https://cdn2.talansoft.com/ftp/img/concourse/booth-configurator-6.jpg)

 ## Results
+Thanks to Valkyrie, Concourse achieved its business goals.
+The company was able to:
-Since an app developed in Valkyrie is natively available on any smartphone or tablet, the 3D configurator now goes everywhere with Concourse sales persons.
+- Rapidly obtain a 3D configurator that now goes everywhere with Concourse sales persons, as an app developed in Valkyrie is natively available on any smartphone or tablet.
-The app helps sales people shorten the sales cycle and increase customers' satisfaction by managing their expectations regarding the end-products they will receive.
+- Help sales people shorten their sales cycle.
+- Increase customers' satisfaction by managing their expectations regarding the end-products they will receive.
-Whether it is for a pop-up store implementation, an event stall, or frequent shopping environment changes required for brand activation, Concourse local design team can update the app in a few hours to fit new models, colors or fixtures.
-All is made in-house.
+- Enable frequent changes in-house, as the ease of use of Valkyrie lets Concourse local design team update the app in a few hours to fit new models, colors or fixtures...

 <a class="btn btn-primary umami--click--bt_launch_booth_configurator" href="/vlk/samples/booth-configurator/booth_config_v1.vpk">Launch Booth Configurator</a>